Bfgeshka/awesome-c/README.md

 * [canonizer/libgpuvm](https://github.com/canonizer/libgpuvm) - library which simplifies host-GPU data transfer using userspace pagefault handling
 * [clMathLibraries/clBLAS](https://github.com/clMathLibraries/clBLAS) - a software library containing BLAS functions written in OpenCL
 * [clMathLibraries/clRNG](https://github.com/clMathLibraries/clRNG) - an OpenCL based software library containing random number generation functions
+* [emrainey/OpenCL-Environment](https://github.com/emrainey/OpenCL-Environment) - A series of utilities aimed at making OpenCL easier to use.
+Includes clCompiler which generates both binary outputs and precompiled headers which can be used in conjunction with clEnvironment. clQuery allows you to print all known information about a OpenCL data type. clPid, clYUV clImgFilter are all examples of how to use the utilities to create a compile time kernel make it a dependency in you makefiles and then use the clEnvironment to call your kernel.

 ## Compression ##
 * [blosc][25] - Fast, multi-threaded, meta-compressor library.
 Various licenses,